 - Copenhagen, Denmark: 31 August - 1 September 2013

-At the last three assemblies, IBSA has also held a Blind Sports Conference.
+At recent assemblies IBSA has also held a blind sports conference.

 The assembly's wishes are carried out through the bodies set out in IBSA's Statutes (Constitution) and Internal Regime Regulations (By-laws).
-The key bodies are:
+The main bodies are:

 Comprising the President, the Vice-President, the Secretary General,

 IBSA also has five regional committees:

 The regional committees' mission is to organise sports events for blind and partially sighted sportsmen and sportswomen in IBSA sports, as well as implement and consolidate the overall goals of the federation in their region, as they are laid down by the governing bodies.